josephbulger/josephbulger.github.io/source/_posts/2011-8-22-asp-net-mvc-model-binding-the-ins-and-outs.markdown

 ---
-author: jbulger
+author: joseph
-comments: true
+comments: false
 date: 2011-8-22 12:00:18
 layout: post
 slug: asp-net-mvc-model-binding-the-ins-and-outs
 title: 'ASP.NET MVC Model Binding: The Ins and Outs'
 wordpress_id: 629
-categories:
+categories: [asp.net mvc, model binding]
-- Programming
-tags:
-- asp.net mvc
-- model-binding
 ---

 Model Binding can be a tricky thing to get right with MVC.
 Dealing with flat POCOs works fine, but when you start getting into more complex, truly object oriented domain objects, things get out of hand pretty quickly.